discretlib/doc/content/learn/configuration/configuration.md

 ```js
 auto_accept_local_device: boolean
 ```
-When connecting with the same key_material on different devices, thoses devices exchanges their hardaware fingerprint to check wether they are allowed to connect.
+When connecting with the same key_material on different devices, those devices exchanges their hardware fingerprint to check wether they are allowed to connect.
 This add an extra layer of security in the unlucky case where your secret material is shared by another person on the internet (which could be relatively frequent as users tends use weak passwords).

-When connecting over the internet, new harware is allways silently rejected.
+When connecting over the internet, new hardware is always silently rejected.

 However, on local network we trust new hardware by default.
 This behaviors can be disabled by setting 'auto_accept_local_device' to false.
 In this case, when a new device is detected on the local network:
 - a sys.AllowedHardware will be created with the status:'pending'
 - a PendingHardware Event will be triggered
-- the current coonection attempt will be rejected
+- the current connection attempt will be rejected

 ---